vectordotdev/vector/rfcs/2022-03-15-11851-ingest-opentelemtry-traces.md

 closed unmerged this provide a valuable example.
 Anyways the [otlp-and-other-formats][OpenTelemetry] acknowledges that some of the OpenTelemetry construct ends up being stored as tags or annotations in other formats.

-Anyway the OpenTelemetry to Datadog traces conversion is dictacted by existing implementations in both the `trace-agent` and the Datadog exporter as users will expect a consistent behaviour from one solution to another.
+Anyway the OpenTelemetry to Datadog traces conversion is dictated by existing implementations in both the `trace-agent` and the Datadog exporter as users will expect a consistent behaviour from one solution to another.
 The same consideration applies for APM stats computation, as [official implementations][apm-stats-computation] already provides a reference that defines what should be done to get the same result with Vector in the loop.
 The other way, from Datadog to